patrickmarlier/powerspy.py/README.md

 		apt-get install python-bluez

 2. [Optional, recommended] set up your bluetooth device to connect automatically without asking for PIN.
-This can be done by modifying or creating /var/lib/bluetooth/<DEVICE>/pincodes with the following content: <POWERSPY> <PIN>
+This can be done by modifying or creating /var/lib/bluetooth/DEVICE/pincodes with the following content: POWERSPY PIN

-<POWERSPY> and <DEVICE> are the device addresses of the bluetooth receiver and the Powerspy.
+POWERSPY and DEVICE are the device addresses of the Powerspy and the bluetooth receiver.
 They can be found with the commands hcitool dev and hcitool scan respectively.

 ## Getting started